kngan79/learn-data-science/README.md

 # My techniques used within these datasets

-To fully view my work in each dataset, please go to the coresponding folder.
+To fully view my work in each dataset, please go to the corresponding folder.

 ## Dataset 1: Brazilian E-Commerce Public Dataset by Olist
 *Dataset: https://www.kaggle.com/olistbr/brazilian-ecommerce